 1. Save P10,000 for your starter emergency fund.

-For many Filipinos earning a minimum wage, P50K is already large enough to be their 3-month emergency fund, making it incredibly difficult for many to attain.
+For many Filipinos earning a minimum wage, P50,000 is already large enough to be their 3-month emergency fund, making it incredibly difficult for them to attain.
 It can also be intimidating to think you need that amount as your starting point.

 I chose the P10,000 figure since it is close to the Philippine minimum wage of P12,000.
 It is also the price of entry-level Android phones.
 Plus, having a five-digit saving as an emergency fund can boost your confidence that you can save.